Jay White: Bullet Club leader (2018–2023)

-White returned to Japan on May 1, at Wrestling Dontaku, attacking reigning IWGP World Heavyweight Champion Kazuchika Okada after his match against Tetsuya Naito, challenging Okada to a match.
-At Dominion 6.12 in Osaka-jo Hall, White defeated Okada to win the World Championship for the first time.
+White returned to Japan on 1 May, at Wrestling Dontaku, attacking reigning IWGP Heavyweight Champion Kazuchika Okada after his match against Tetsuya Naito, challenging Okada to a match.
+At Dominion 6.12 in Osaka-jo Hall, White defeated Okada to win the Heavyweight Championship for the second time.
 After the match, White celebrated with the rest of Bullet Club and demanded respect for him being the "creator" of All Elite Wrestling, referring to him beating AEW Vice President Kenny Omega for the IWGP United States Heavyweight Championship at The New Beginning in Sapporo which was near the end of Omega's tenure with NJPW before joining AEW.
 He also insulted "Hangman" Adam Page, who had called out former champion Okada on Dynamite earlier that week, teasing confrontation leading up to AEW×NJPW: Forbidden Door.
 Also at the event, White was announced to be a part of the G1 Climax 32 tournament in July, where he would compete in the B Block.
 Initially, White went undefeated for 5 straight matches, however a loss to former Bullet Club stablemate Tama Tonga on the block finals day, caused White to be eliminated from the tournament, finishing with 10 points and failing to advance to the semi-finals.
-This result led to Tonga receiving a shot at the IWGP World Heavyweight title on October 10 at Declaration of Power, though at the event White retained the championship.
-At Wrestle Kingdom 17 on January 4, 2023, at the Tokyo Dome, White lost the IWGP World Heavyweight Championship back to Okada, ending his reign at 206 days.
+This result led to Tonga receiving a shot at the IWGP Heavyweight title on 10 October at Declaration of Power, though at the event White retained the championship.
+At Wrestle Kingdom 17 on 4 January 2023, at the Tokyo Dome, White lost the IWGP Heavyweight Championship back to Okada, ending his second reign at 206 days.

 In a post-match press conference, White accepted his loss, although he blamed it on former Bullet club stablemate Hikuleo, who had attacked White and left the stable in September.
-This led to White challenging Hikuleo to a "Loser Leaves Japan Match", which took place on February 11, where Hikuleo defeated White, forcing White to leave Japan.
-White was scheduled to compete against Eddie Kingston at the Battle in the Valley Event on February 18.
+This led to White challenging Hikuleo to a "Loser Leaves Japan Match", which took place on 11 February, where Hikuleo defeated White, forcing White to leave Japan.
+White was scheduled to compete against Eddie Kingston at the Battle in the Valley Event on 18 February.
 White has claimed that if he won this match, Gedo will join him in the United States and that he will wrestle for New Japan in the United States going forward.
 This Match would later be changed to a Loser Leaves New Japan Match after a heated exchange between the White and Kingston on Wrestling Observer Live.
 At Battle In The Valley, White was defeated by Kingston thus forcing him to leave New Japan Pro Wrestling.
 After the match, White was attacked by David Finlay.

+One night return (2026)

+On 4 January 2026 at Wrestle Kingdom 20, White made his return to NJPW as part of Hiroshi Tanahashi's retirement ceremony.